halfmoonvic/SettingSwitcher/README.md

 ## Usage

 1. Open the command palette (Ctrl+Shift+P / Cmd+Shift+P)
-2. Type "SettingSwitcher: Switch to" and select your desired configuration
+2. Type "SettingSwitcher: Switch to" and select your desired configuration, "command1" or "command2"
 3. The plugin will automatically update all settings defined in that configuration

 ## How It Works